jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

   * Listen to the NMEA string output from the ZED-F9P which occurs at 1HZ and push it to the *NMEA Buffer*.
 * Second core is responsible for:
   * On a 10 second interval, get the *NMEA Buffer* and push it to the MongoDB HTTPS endpoint.
-  * If WiFi or MongoDB is unreachable for whatever reason (poor WiFi coverage), then retry the *NMEA Buffer* at an interval and then replay it once WiFi/MongoDB becomes available.
+  * If WiFi or MongoDB is unreachable for whatever reason (poor WiFi coverage), then retry the *NMEA Buffer* at an interval and then bulk upload it once WiFi/MongoDB becomes available.

 ### MognoDB Atlas Cloud Services